-- A. The issuance of a small wireless permit grants authority to construct small wireless facilities in the right-of-way in a consolidated manner to allow the applicant, in most situations, to avoid the need to seek duplicative approval by both the public works and the development services divisions.
+A. The issuance of a small wireless facility permit grants authority to construct small wireless facilities in the right-of-way in a consolidated manner to allow the applicant, in most situations, to avoid the need to seek duplicative approval by both the public works and the development services divisions.
 If the applicant requires a new franchise to utilize the right-of-way, the franchise approval may be consolidated with the small wireless facility permit review if requested by the applicant.
-As an exercise of police powers pursuant to RCW 35.99.040(2), the small wireless facility permit is not a right-of-way use permit, but instead a consolidated public works and land use permit and the issuance of a small wireless facility permit shall be governed by the time limits established by federal law for small wireless facilities. - B. To the extent they do not conflict with the requirements of this chapter, the general standards applicable to the use of the right-of-way described in LMC Chapters 12.07 and 12.08shall apply to all small wireless facility permits.
+As an exercise of police powers pursuant to RCW 35.99.040(2), the small wireless facility permit is not a right-of-way use permit, but instead a consolidated public works and land use permit and the issuance of a small wireless facility permit shall be governed by the time limits established by federal law for small wireless facilities.

+B. To the extent they do not conflict with the requirements of this chapter, the general standards applicable to the use of the right-of-way described in LMC Chapters 12.07 and 12.08 shall apply to all small wireless facility permits.

-18A.95.220 Design Zones for small wireless facilities.
+18A.95.220 Design Zones for small wireless facilities and deployments on Pedestrian Poles.

 - A. The following zones are designated as Design Zones for the purpose of siting small wireless facilities. - 1.
-All city-owned parks within the city. - 2.
-All Urban Design Focus Area District as defined in Lakewood Comprehensive Plan Chapter 4, Urban Design and Community Character. - B. Any applicant who desires to place a small wireless facility in a Design Zone must first demonstrate that the applicant cannot locate the small wireless facility outside of the Design Zone.
-Applications for new small wireless facilities in a Design Zone may be approved if the applicant demonstrates that due to technical infeasibility the applicant cannot locate the proposed small wireless facility on an existing or replacement pole within 500 feet of the proposed site and outside of the Design Zone. - C. Applications for small wireless facilities within Design Zones are subject to approval by the Director and must comply with a concealment element design described in LMC 18A.95.250.
+All City-owned parks within the City. - 2.
+All Urban Design Focus Area District as defined in Lakewood Comprehensive Plan Chapter 4, Urban Design and Community Character. - B. The City discourages the use of Pedestrian Poles for small wireless facilities that would have a negative aesthetic impact to the City's streetscape. - C. Any applicant who desires to place a small wireless facility in a Design Zone must first demonstrate that the applicant cannot locate the small wireless facility outside of the Design Zone.
+Applications for new small wireless facilities in a Design Zone may be approved if the applicant demonstrates that due to technical infeasibility the applicant cannot locate the proposed small wireless facility on an existing or replacement pole within 500 feet of the proposed site and outside of the Design Zone. - D. Applications for small wireless facilities within Design Zones or on Pedestrian Poles are subject to approval by the Director and must comply with a concealment element design described in LMC 18A.95.250.